In this article, we'll present the fourth session from our Onboarding series. It will walk you through the following stages:

 Email Campaign Verification

-When you send your first Email Campaign, we will start the automatic verification process, so don’t panic if the campaign is not sent right away.
-Usually, it only takes a few seconds to verify the campaign, but sometimes it can take up to 30 min before it is sent out to all your recipients.
+When you send your first Email Campaign, we will start the automatic verification process, so don't panic if the Campaign is not sent right away.
+Usually, it only takes a few seconds to verify the Campaign, but sometimes it can take up to 30 minutes before it is sent out to all your recipients.

 During the verification process, we will check if your contact list is healthy and your contacts are collected organically.
 In Omnisend, your campaigns should not exceed the following limits: 4% of bounce rate, and 0.1% of spam rate.